drahnr/concourse-copr-resource/README.md

 ### source

-* `username` copr username you use to log in on the web interface
-* `login` copr login
+* `login` copr login as provided by the API page
 * `token` copr token used to login in combination with `login`
-* `url` copr url, usually https://copr.fedorainfracloud.org or whatever you see while logged in at https://copr.fedoraproject.org/api/
+* `url` copr url, usually https://copr.fedorainfracloud.org/api_2/builds or whatever you see while logged in at https://copr.fedoraproject.org/api/

 ### check